-§ 271-177 Recreation complexes.
+§ 271-177.
+Recreation complexes.

-In the Light Industrial District, a building may be erected, altered or used or a lot or premises may be used for a recreational complex consisting of indoor or outdoor facilities, including, but not limited to, swimming pool, gym and health club facilities, tennis, squash, handball, racquetball and badminton courts, together with related community service facilities, meeting room facilities, provided that the same is operated by an association, not-for-profit corporation or membership corporation not operating as a gainful business, and shall be a tax-exempt organization pursuant to the Internal Revenue Code as evidenced by a ruling or determination from the Internal Revenue Service.
+In the Light Industrial District, a building may be erected, altered or used or a lot or premises may be used for a recreational complex consisting of indoor or outdoor facilities, including, but not limited to, swimming pool, Page 104 of 156 - Last revised by Nelson, Pope & Voorhis on Thursday, July 20, 2017 gym and health club facilities, tennis, squash, handball, racquetball and badminton courts, together with related community service facilities, meeting room facilities, provided that the same is operated by an association, not-for-profit corporation or membership corporation not operating as a gainful business, and shall be a tax-exempt organization pursuant to the Internal Revenue Code as evidenced by a ruling or determination from the Internal Revenue Service.

-§ 271-178 Procedures and standards.
+§ 271-178.
+Procedures and standards.

-The Village Board of Trustees, in addition to the powers and duties set forth in the Village Law and as hereinafter set forth in this article, may in a specific case, after public notice and hearing and subject to appropriate conditions and safeguards, authorize the issuance of a conditional use permit in harmony with the general purpose and intent as provided for hereinin the provisions which follow.
+The Village Board of Trustees, in addition to the powers and duties set forth in the Village Law and as set forth in this article, may in a specific case, after public notice and hearing and subject to appropriate conditions and safeguards, authorize the issuance of a conditional use permit in harmony with the general purpose and intent as provided for in the provisions which follow.